 Vanilla RumChata Milkshake

 - 1/4 cup RumChata liqueur, or to taste

 - 1/4 cup milk or heavy cream, or as needed

 - Ground cinnamon for garnish

-- Puree the ice cream, RumChata and cream in a blender.
+- Puree the ice cream, RumChata and milk in a blender.

-- Divide into two serving glasses and top each liberally with cinnamon.
+- Pour into a serving glass and top liberally with cinnamon.

 Please read my full post for additional recipe notes, tips, and serving suggestions!